elf4j/elf4j-api/README.md

 ### Logger name

 To get an ELF4J `Logger` instance, the API user may supply an associated name or class when calling the Logger#instance method.
-However, it is up to the SPI provider how to use the passed-in name - if at all.
-E.g. if the API user ends up passing in null or using the no-arg Logger#instance method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+However, it is up to the SPI provider how, if at all, to use the user-supplied value to determine the logger name.
+E.g. if the API user ends up passing in `null` or using the no-arg Logger#instance method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.

 ### Log level